adrw/travel.adrw.xyz/src/pages/blog/2018-12-18-day-4-5-friday-in-langkawi.md

 templateKey: blog-post
 title: 'Day 4-5: Langkawi'
 date: 2018-12-18T04:20:37.337Z
-description: 'A quiet Friday in Langkawi. '
+description: >-
+  Fridays in Malaysia are quiet as the Muslim majority population, especially in the more ritual Langkawi, close up their shops and restaurants for the day.
+  Even at our Eagleye homestay, their Tamarind Cafe was shuttered so we had to explore the island for our meals.
 tags:
   - Asia-2018
 ---
-Langkawi

-Fridays in Malaysia are quiet as the Muslim majority population, especially in the more ritual Langkawi, close up their shops and restaurants for the day.
-Even at our Eagleye homestay, their Tamarind Cafe was shuttered so we had to explore the island for our meals.

 ### Scenes from a 007 Restaurant

 The view from Scarborough Fish & Chips was cinematic.
 Classic 50s Christmas music, sprawling picture perfect tropical beachfront, and maybe a dozen expats and tourists sitting in the restaurant.
 It felt like a place that James Bond would escape to for a few months between missions.